 Now that you’re a CPA in the District of Columbia

 Great job!
 You are now a fully licensed certified public accountant in our nation’s capital!
-There are a few professional organizations you might want to join, including the American Institute of CPAs (AICPA).
+There are a couple professional organizations you might want to join, including the American Institute of CPAs (AICPA).
 Through the AICPA, you will find continuing professional education, development, networking and guidance.
 The Greater Washington Society of CPAs is the local professional organization to join for CPE opportunities, local networking and professional solidarity.